jackyzha0/quartz/content/on-linux.md

 Unfortunately, the cabinet was scrapped earlier this year due to space requirements and a shifting purpose for the room, but it did end up being used actively for a few years, so I don't regret the project at all.
 ## Bare Metal

+### Kernel
+For the love of god, don't ever use the default kernel when daily driving.
+A custom kernel will squeeze every ounce of performance out of your hardware the way Windows would.
+I recommend the [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos).